5 Easy Hacks That Make Artist Websites Great

 Your website can serve as your portfolio.

-Show off what you’ve done and what you’ve got in the works by cataloguing your efforts on your artist website.
+Show off what you’ve done and what you’ve got in the works by cataloging your efforts on your artist website.
 Fine art is a highly visual experience, so it pays to make sure that the images you provide of your work on your website do your work justice!
 Not sure how the layout should look?
 There are many website templates that are image-driven for artists and creatives that can be installed for free on website hosting platforms like Squarespace and Wordpress.

 Artists who exclusively use their website as a portfolio (for example, only posting pictures of past exhibitions) are missing a huge opportunity to make their website work for them as a marketing tool.
 Websites have so many capabilities for selling art online.
 We’ll tell you how a little later on in this post.